gravitational/teleport/rfd/0080-piv-private-key.md

 ```

 - `on`: Current per-session MFA functionality - user's are required to pass an MFA challenge with a registered MFA device in order to start new SSH|Kubernetes|DB|Desktop sessions.
 Non-session requests, and app-session requests are not impacted.
-- `hardware_key`: Essentially combines `require_session_mfa: on` with `private_key_policy: true`.
+- `hardware_key`: Essentially combines `require_session_mfa: on` with `private_key_policy: hardware_key`.
 MFA tap is only required for session requests, but all Teleport API requests require certificates backed by a hardware private key.
 - `hardware_key_touch`: This is the same as `private_key_policy: hardware_key_touch`.
 Per-session MFA is disabled in favor of touch checks directly on the hardware key the user used to login.

 Note: From a product perspective, we have decided to add the new `require_session_mfa` options and omit the new `private_key_policy` option to reduce configuration knobs.
 Since the underlying implementation will be completely separate from per-session MFA, this RFD will continue to refer to `private_key_policy` to make reasoning about the proposed changes easier to understand.

 #### Enforcement - Attestation

-In order to enforce the user private key usage, we need to take a certificate's public key and tie it back to a trusted hardware device, which can be done with attesatation, as explained [above](#attestation).
+In order to enforce the user private key usage, we need to take a certificate's public key and tie it back to a trusted hardware device, which can be done with attestation, as explained [above](#attestation).

 First, we need to get attestation data from the user's hardware key during login, which we will do with the new rpc `AttestHardwarePrivateKey`.